-For the AVHRMA data set the total uncertainty underestimates the RSTD at most sites (see e.g. Figure 20, upper plot).
-This underestimation is more pronounced at those sites with high RSTD caused mainly by a first version of the cloud detection algorithm which isn't as mature as for other sensors.
-This results in a higher proportion of unmasked clouds.
-Thus, the uncertainty validation of AVHRMA at those sites can be less representative.
-The validation at PSU\\\\ (Figure 20, lower plot), which only uses night-time data, shows an accurate estimation of the uncertainty with respect to the RSTD.
-Only at Heihe sites the total uncertainty overestimates the RSTD, mainly due to the higher uncertainty of the in situ measurements.
+For the AVHRMA data set the total uncertainty is slightly underestimated with respect to the RSTD at most sites (see e.g. Figure 20, upper plot).
+The first version of this product showed a pronounced underestimation of the total uncertainty caused mainly by unmasked clouds, since it applied a first version of the cloud detection algorithm.
+The cloud mask algorithm has been updated in AVHRMA v1.10 and the RSTD values are in a better agreement with those of the total uncertainty.
+Thus, the uncertainty validation of AVHRMA shows better results, which slightly underestimates or overestimates the total uncertainty depending on the site.
+The validation at PSU\\\ (Figure 20, lower plot), which only uses night-time data, shows an accurate estimation of the uncertainty with respect to the RSTD, mainly due to the lower uncertainty introduced by the spatial uncertainty.
+Only at few sites, i.e. DAH\T\, EVO\\\ and GCM\\\, the total uncertainty is overestimated.